mini-kep/intro/README.md

   [EIA](https://www.eia.gov/opendata/)), but some data is left in the dark.

 - Russian macroeconomic statistics seems very fragmented (HTML, Word, Excel are common dessimination formats).
-  This is a roadblock to reproducible analysis as dirty data escalates costs of modelling/forecasting.
+  This is a roadblock to reproducible analysis as dirty data escalates costs of model maintenance.

-- ```mini-kep``` aims to remove this roadblock by providing [public API for Russian macroeconomic data](http://mini-kep.herokuapp.com/) and examples of problems solved in economic research/business planning/marketing (using python pandas or R).
+- ```mini-kep``` aims to remove this roadblock by providing [public API for Russian macroeconomic data](http://mini-kep.herokuapp.com/) and examples of economic research/business planning/marketing  problems solved in python pandas or R.

 User case
 =========